funnyboy-roks/inq/README.md

 runtime.
 All variables may be overridden with `--var KEY=VALUE` on the commandline.

-Most strings support variable interpolation, using the syntax of `${NAME}`.
-Variables may refer to other variables, as shown in the example below.
+Most strings support interpolation using [rhai] with the syntax `${expression}`.
+Each variable in the `variables` block is defined in the scope and may be used as a value in the expression.
+(NOTE: all variables are strings and my be converted into other values using the rhai functions).

 Variables can be specified in three different ways:

 - `foo <value>` - Use a specific value
 - `env=<variable>` - Always read the value from an environment variable
 - `file=<file>` - Use the contents of a file as the variable (whitespace trimmed)

+Variables may additionally be marked as `persist`.
+These variables will be saved to a file and hold their values between queries.

+To mark a variable to persist, add `persist=#true` or `persist="<time>"` where `<time>` is a duration, like `1 hour`.

 These go in the `variables` section: